irisnet/blockchain-rpc/README.md

 # blockchain-rpc
-Common gRPC interface for on-chain and interchain interaction
+Common gRPC interface for all blockchains